LAOCOON: STILL STRUGGLING WITH THOSE SERPENTS

 by giant serpents.
 In Greek myth,

-Laocoön was a Trojan priest who was punished for some act of hubris committed against the gods,
+Laocoön was a Trojan priest who was punished for an act of hubris committed against the gods,

 although the exact nature of his crime was a bit hazy: Sophocles, in a lost